openstack/kuryr-libnetwork/README.rst

 This repo provides libnetwork specific functionalities such as handler methods for libnetwork apis.
-All the logic/utilities that can be shared among different container networking frameworks such as Docker's libnetwork, K8s's cni and so on, is maintained in seperate Kuryr repo as a common library.
+All the logic/utilities that can be shared among different container networking frameworks such as Docker's libnetwork, K8s's CNI and so on, is maintained in separate Kuryr repo as a common library.

 * Free software: Apache license